A challenging journey

-Our Supportive Care for Dementia program helps those caring for loved ones in the early and middle stages of Alzheimer’s or dementia, not on hospice.
+We support those who are caring for loved ones in the early and middle stages of Alzheimer’s or dementia, not on hospice.
 This program is funded through private payment from the patient/family and by grants.

 We help family members caring for a loved one with late stage dementia, who are on our hospice service.
 The cost is covered by Medicare and most insurance plans.

 We lend emotional support.
 Social workers assist with medical decisions like living wills and recommend community resources.
 They help you meet the challenges of caring for someone who can’t communicate daily needs.